UABPeriopAI/Grant_Guide/README.md

    + in VS Code press f1 an type "Rebuild"  a drop down menu will provide options and select "Dev Containers: Rebuild Container"
    + You may have to start the docker service with ```sudo service docker start```

+6. At this point you can run the application as described in the next section, "Running the Application"  However, to use the generative AI functionality, you will have to add your own LLM enpoint and setup a secrets file as describe in steps 7 and 8.
+A bring your own key version will be available in the next release.

 7. Connect your LLM endpoint
   + The LLM enpoint configuration can be found in Grant_Guide/Grant_Guide_config/config.py and the variables that require updating include the EMBEDDINGS and CHAT.
     ++ For example,